kadamwhite/talks/2020/wcasia/slides.md

 The API team doesn't have the bandwidth to develop new endpoints

 We also lack comprehensive documentation around best practices, so there is no guidance for teams which create their own

 ---

+## Going Forward

+The REST API as a common utility and shared resource

+A community effort

+---

+# &hellip;GraphQL?

+---

+Many APIs

+---

+> ...to me, it means "I can talk to WordPress, too."

+<small>*~ Ashley Kolodziej, LoopConf 2018*</small>

+---